-The combination of all four give prospective students a clear sense of what health management and administration programs are not only respected, but that have real-world results in helping students enter and advance in their careers.
+The combination of all four give prospective students a clear sense of which health management and administration programs are not only respected, but also have real-world results in helping students enter and advance in their careers.

 The healthcare management career path is one of the fastest growing careers in the US.
 According to the Bureau of Labor Statistics, the job outlook for healthcare managers through 2026 is 20% – a much higher growth rate than most professions.
 A healthcare management career path starts with a bachelor’s degree before professionals typically go on to earn master’s level degrees.
 Career goals in healthcare administration can go as high as the executive suite of major healthcare corporations and hospitals – COO, CFO, CEO.